Skip to main content

 Winmau Blade 360 dartboard

-The board uses the same premium East African sisal and blade wire construction as the standard Triple Core.
+The practical benefit is that you can rotate in 36-degree increments, giving 10 positions instead of the standard five.
+Wear distributes more evenly and there is no obvious worn position visible after rotation.
+The board uses the same East African sisal and blade wire construction as the standard Triple Core.

 Key Features:

-• 360° symmetrical design with 10 rotation points
+• Rotationally symmetrical design, 10 rotation positions

-• No visible wear patterns after rotation
+• No visible wear pattern after rotation

 • Laser-cut steel number ring